lightcastercoldheart/apollo/README.md

 >>a.
 Persistent Menu

->>>Displayed at the top part of the web screen and contains all needed settings and features
+>>>Displayed at the top part of the web screen and contains all needed settings and features.

+>>> On smaller screens, the persistent menu turns into a persistent pop-up menu to make up more space for card information.

 >>b.
 Portrait Cards